jorgpg5/semiautomated_annotation/README.md

 # Installation and setup

 To install this software, we'll need Anaconda and Git.
-If you already have them, you can skip to the Setup section.
+If you already have them, you can skip to the **User Guide** section.

 Please download and install [Anaconda](https://www.anaconda.com/products/distribution).
 Please do not check or uncheck any installation options.